MichaelCurrin/os-genesis/docs/about.md

 - Make it easy to setup and maintain a Linux dev environment.
 - Start from scratch such as a new laptop or a fresh of an OS.
 - Reproducible and consistent setup which is managed in the cloud (as a Github repo).
-- Intended for a Linux machine - running on Ubuntu, Debian, Linux Lite or simiar.
+- Intended for a Linux machine - running on Ubuntu, Debian, Linux Lite or similar.
 - Run manually or on a cron job to ensure packages are up to date.
 - Keep multiple machines in sync by updating the repo on Github.